-Have you awoken to the story God is calling you to?
-My friend, Daisy, says, “If you can think it or imagine it, you can be sure God hasn’t done his part yet.”
+Have you awoken to the story you are being calling to?
+My friend, Daisy, says, “If you can think it or imagine it, you can be sure God hasn’t done God’s part yet.”

 * * *